Do you feel numb, without drive, and keep telling yourself, “I hate my life”?

 When I’m down or feeling that I hate my life, Sports is my ultimate weapon.

 As our body and mind are connected, it has an immediate impact on our body chemistry and our hormones.
+Start your day and take time to move around.

 After a walk outside or a 30-minute run, you quickly get access again to the areas in the brain that are connected to your positive side.